paronsrpk/linux_config/README.md

 2. Upgrade all currently installed packages using

-`sudo apt-get upgrade`
+`sudo apt-get dist-upgrade`

-3. Change the SSH port from 22 to 2200 by modifying /etc/ssh/sshd_config
+3. Change the SSH port from 22 to 2200 and PermitRootLogin to 'no' by modifying /etc/ssh/sshd_config
 4. Allow port 2222/tcp on Amazon Lightsail console.
 5. Configure Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).
 6. Enable UFW.